Egg drop soup recipe is the easiest Chinese soup recipe to prepare.

 Now it is your turn

-A beaten egg whisk into the soup at the end of the cooking session transforms an ordinary soup into a beautiful presentation with thousands of egg strands swirling through the soup.
+A beaten egg whisked into the soup at the end of the cooking session transforms an ordinary soup into a beautiful presentation with thousands of egg strands swirling through the soup.

 Now it is your turn to test out this egg drop soup recipe at home.
 Let me know the result and share your experience by leaving your comment below.